programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 list(final_paper_df['POS'])
 ```

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-14.png" alt="List of coarse and fine-grained part-of-speech tags appearing in student texts, including 'PROPN, NNP' and 'NUM, CD' among other pairs of coarse and fine-grained terms." caption="Figure 14: Excerpt from list of parts of speech in student texts" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-14.png" alt="List of coarse- and fine-grained part-of-speech tags appearing in student texts, including 'PROPN, NNP' and 'NUM, CD' among other pairs of coarse- and fine-grained terms." caption="Figure 14: Excerpt from list of parts of speech in student texts" %}

 Fortunately, spaCy has a built-in function called `explain` that can provide a short description of any tag of interest.
 If we try it on the tag `IN` using `spacy.explain("IN")`, the output reads `conjunction`, `subordinating` or `preposition`.